the-imp0ster/pretty-squares-image-engine/README.md

 ##  ‧͙⁺˚*･༓☾ Usage

 The original layers and their directory are already included for you to play with.
-Or, you can prepare your own trait images by organizing them into four subdirectories:   TopLeft, TopRight, BottomRight, and BottomLeft, within a directory called traits, or changing these names if you like within the program to reflect your directory structure.
+Or, you can prepare your own trait images by organizing them into four subdirectories:   TopLeft, TopRight, BottomRight, and BottomLeft, within a directory called traits, or changing these names if you like within the program to reflect your four subdirectories.

 Run the image engine by providing the trait_directory and the number of images you want to generate (num_images) in the __main__ block: